-Jesup Wagon is the new album by the rising star tenor saxophonist James Brandon Lewis, with the Red Lily Quintet (bassist William Parker, drummer Chad Taylor, cornetist Kirk Knuffke, and cellist Chris Hoffman), which was recorded, mixed, and mastered in late 2020 at Park West Studios, in Brooklyn, New York.
+Jesup Wagon is the new album by tenor saxophonist James Brandon Lewis, with the Red Lily Quintet (bassist William Parker, drummer Chad Taylor, cornetist Kirk Knuffke, and cellist Chris Hoffman), which was recorded, mixed, and mastered in late 2020 at Park West Studios, in Brooklyn, New York.
+Jesup Wagon was released on May 7, 2021, by TAO Forms.

 How do we explain something that must be experienced to be understood?
 That is what parents and teachers try to do.
 The knowledge is there; the message is there, too; however, the transmission is often difficult.
 What writers, musicians, and painters do with words, notes, and colors is more sensory, more personal, more abstract, and sometimes less accessible.
 Experts and analysts have technical understanding and knowledge, but their experience is intellectual and not sensory enough.